MagicSchoolAi/windwarden/docs/USAGE.md

 # WindWarden Usage Guide

 WindWarden is a high-performance CLI tool for sorting and organizing Tailwind CSS classes according to the official Tailwind order.
-It works with React, Vue, Svelte, and any framework that uses Tailwind CSS.
+It works with React and any framework that uses Tailwind CSS with JavaScript/TypeScript.

 ## Quick Reference